reglab/aquaculture/README.md

 ### Running inference on the French Mediterranean and processing the detections
-We ran inference on aerial imagery of the French Mediterranean, sourced from the [BD Ortho](https://geoservices.ign.fr/bdortho) series published by Institut national de l'information géographique et forestière.
+We ran inference on aerial imagery of the French Mediterranean, sourced from the [BD Ortho](https://geoservices.ign.fr/bdortho) series published by Institut national de l'information géographique et forestière (IGN).
 The YOLOV5 weights we used to run inference on the French Mediterranean data can be found in our repository at this location: `output/model_weights/multilabel_farms_exp2.pt`.